incubyte/incubyte.github.io/content/blog/standup.md

 ##### Q: Where?

 Anywhere the whole team is comfortable.
-Physical or Remote.
-Does not matter.
+Physical or remote, does not matter.

 If you are conducting it remotely, always have videos on.
 You want to talk to humans, not animated figures!